davidhozic/discord-advertisement-framework/docs/thesis/discord.rst

 Discord has implemented rate limits on its APIs to prevent spam, abuse, and server overload.
 These limits apply to both individual users and bots and can be based on a specific route or for all requests made.
-Some routes have specific rate limits that may also vary depending on the HTTP method used (such as GET, POST, PUT, or DELETE).
-In some cases, rate limits for similar routes may be grouped together, as indicated in the X-RateLimit-Bucket response header.
-This header can be used as a unique identifier to group shared limits.

-During the calculation of rate limits, some routes take into account the top-level resources within the path, such as the guild_id when calling /guilds/{guild.id}/channels.
-Currently, the top-level resources that are limited include channels (identified by the channel_id), guilds (identified by the guild_id), and webhooks (identified by the webhook_id or webhook_id + webhook_token).
-This means that if two different top-level resources are used in the same endpoint, the rate limits for those resources will be calculated separately.
-For example, if a rate limit is reached when calling the endpoint /channels/1234, it would still be possible to call another endpoint such as /channels/9876 without hitting the limit.

 In addition to per-route limits, global rate limits also exist and apply to the total number of requests made by a user or bot, regardless of the specific route.